Ella Seidel

 Ella Luise Seidel (born 14 February 2005) is a German professional tennis player.

-She has a career-high WTA singles ranking of world No. 85, achieved on 6 October 2025, and a best doubles ranking of No. 190, attained on 23 September 2024.
+She has a career-high singles ranking by the WTA of No. 78, achieved on 12 January 2026, and a best doubles ranking of No. 190, attained on 23 September 2024.

-Junior years
+Juniors

 Seidel was born in Hamburg, Germany and attended the Sportgymnasium Alter Teichweg school there, where she was able to graduate high school two years early at the age of 17, allowing her to focus on her tennis career.
 She also spent time training in Kühlungsborn, a Baltic Sea resort town where her parents owned a holiday home.

 Professional

 2022–23: WTA Tour debut

 Seidel made her WTA main-draw debut at the WTA 250 2022 Hamburg European Open in the doubles draw partnering with Nastasja Schunk, winning her first round match against Elixane Lechemia and Sabrina Santamaria.
 She made her singles main-draw debut as a wildcard at the 2023 edition of the tournament, losing to fellow German Jule Niemeier in the first round.